NandoXu/ig_reels_analytics/README.md

       <li>Download the zip file from the links above.</li>
       <li>Ensure Google Chrome is installed (required for Selenium fallback).</li>
       <li>Extract zip file and Double-click the EXE to launch the app; no further setup required.</li>
-      <li>But if you want to run it through script, you can clone or download the full project folder from GitHub and run the windows_setup.bat after download all the sources code</li>
+      <li>But if you want to run it through script, you can clone or download the full project folder from GitHub and run the <code>windows_setup.bat</code> after download all the sources code</li>
       <li>Open the path of the folder you download and type this. <code>python ig_reels_analytics.py</code> or <code>py -3.11 ig_reels_analytics.py</code></li>
     </ul>
   </li>